blazejsewera/blog/_site/from-over-200-mb-of-dependencies-to-less-than-4/index.md

 Fortunately, my blog isn't a very big project, so rewriting everything in Go templates wasn't very hard.

+Another thing I didn't consider when rewriting my blog was security, because my website is static and doesn't make any connections to the database.
+However, looking at the html/template package[^html-template]
+of the Go standard library,
+the code injection protection is very good out of the box, and I don't see any reason for it to be less secure than Astro implementation.
+Additionally, having less dependencies results in less code.
+Less code equals less opportunities for security bugs to show up, and most crucially less effort to update or patch known vulnerabilities.
+In OWASP Top 10[^owasp-top-10] having a vulnerable or outdated component[^vulnerable-and-outdated-component] is the only potential weakness differentiating Astro and Go implementations.
+Everything else is either the same or independent of the framework.

 The last annoyance was the lack of customizability of the footnote section's heading.
 I don't think it was customizable in Astro either,